Project: Phantom Terrains (2014)

-A platform for always-on sonification of network signals, rendering audible the hidden network landscapes that surround us.
+Rendering audible the hidden network landscapes that surround us

 Streams of wireless data surge from internet exchanges and cellphone relays, flowing from routers to our devices and back again.
 This saturation of data has become a ubiquitous part of modern life, yet it is completely invisible to us.
 What would it mean to develop an additional sense which makes us continuously attuned to the invisible data topographies that pervade the city streets?